christopher-ward/SCIP-Accessibility/index.md

   - This score falls below [WCAG standards](https://webaim.org/articles/contrast/){:target="_blank" rel="noopener"}
   - The score can be improved by adjusting the colors to have a stronger contrast
     - The colors can be found in the WordPress editor as well as the DevTools
-    - Hints on how to improve the score are also mentioned in the "Steps Taken" section, as well as the "Steps to Take in Future" section in the "How To" subsection, using some of the tools discussed.
+    - Hints on how to improve the score are also mentioned in the "Steps Taken" section, as well as the "Steps to Take in Future" section, using some of the tools discussed.

 - ![The links on every page with the specific shade of yellow text foreground and white background had the color contrast ratio of 2.04.
 This falls below WCAG standards](media/5aMSHvSPi-Link_Text_Color_Contrast.PNG)
 - [View link contrast ratio image on separate page - PDF Version will open gif in default browser](https://christopher-ward.github.io/SCIP-Accessibility/media/5aMSHvSPi-Link_Text_Color_Contrast.PNG){:target="_blank" rel="noopener"}